InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/all-roads-lead-to-innersource-contributions.md

 Examples of commons consumer touch points:

+- Search results in intranet corporate search
-* Documentation for consumers of InnerSource projects
+- Documentation for consumers of applications, tools, services, reuse libraries, etc...
+- Blog posts and videos promoting the project or serving as secondary documentation
+- The project backlog (e.g. a project in Jira)
+- The user interface of applications, tools and services

+All such touch points should:

+- State that the project is InnerSource
-    * should link to an InnerSource beginner's guide
+- Link to information about InnerSource (e.g. a beginner's guide)
-    * should clearly indicate the possibility of contributing and becoming part of the project's community
-* User facing tools should have a path for becoming part of the project's community and for contributing, directly in the tool's user interface
+- Have information, or link to information, on how to become a member of the project's community and/or become a project contributor

+If necessary, search engine optimization should be done to ensure that the project is well represented on the organization's intranet corporate search.

 ## Resulting Context